Resource Page for Parents

 What is insulin?
-Insulin is what lets sugar enter cells.
+Insulin is what allows sugar into cells.
 All cells use sugar as their basic fuel.
 Sugar is absorbed from food we eat directly, or is broken down from more complex carbohydrates.
 Sugar is also created in our liver between meals and overnight in a process called gluconeogenesis.
 This glucose circulates in our blood to be delivered to our body's cells.
-In every cell in our bodies, glucose is used as fuel for proteins to be made, for upkeep and repair, and for cell division and growth.
-Insulin receptors in cells respond to insulin like a key that unlocks a door to the cell, allowing sugar to enter.
+In every cell, glucose is used as the basic fuel for proteins to be made, for upkeep and repair, and for cell division and growth.
+Insulin receptors in cells respond to insulin as a keyhole to a key that unlocks a door to the glucose transporters, allowing sugar to enter.
 As a result, sugar enters most cells only when insulin levels are sufficient to "open the door" to the cell.

 And what is insulin resistance?
 When someone has insulin resistance, a typical, low level of insulin doesn't open the door.
 The amount of insulin needed for the body to process sugar and use it for energy is significantly elevated.
 As a result, sugar can't enter cells easily; there is a lag from the time sugar is available until enough insulin is released to allow its passage into the cells.
-We can picture the usual cell's "keyhole" for insulin to be sticky, or not quite fitting the key, so that a high insulin level is needed to smooth or expand that keyhole.
+We can picture the usual cell's "keyhole" for insulin to be sticky, or the door itself being stuck, so that a high insulin level is needed to smooth or expand that keyhole, or force open the door.
 During this lag, blood sugar continues to rise, cells are still awaiting energy, and chemical stress hormones are released.
 As a result of insulin resistance and the delay in cells receiving energy, the liver creates and releases extra sugar, and more food - especially carbohydrates - are craved and consumed.

 How does insulin resistance lead to weight gain?
-The role of insulin to feed cells is described above.
-High levels of insulin over time lead to weight gain.
-This is because insulin drives sugar from the bloodstream into cells, the cells accumulate extra energy, which then needs to be stored.
-Excess energy in the body is stored as fat, so insulin resistance leads to weight gain.
-And since weight gain leads to greater insulin resistance, it can be a vicious cycle and a snowballing effect.
+The role of insulin in providing cells energy is described above.
+As high levels of insulin more rapidly drive sugar from the bloodstream into cells, the cells accumulate extra energy, and do it faster.
+This extra energy then needs to be put somewhere.
+Excess energy in the body is stored as fat - so insulin resistance leads to weight gain.
+And since weight gain leads to greater insulin resistance, it can lead to a seemingly insurmountable snowball effect.

 How does insulin resistance lead to PCOS?
 Insulin serves as a growth factor for individual cells to grow.
 In the ovary, some cell types are quite sensitive to insulin's push to grow.
 Sensitive cells supporting and surrounding ovarian follicles produce more testosterone when insulin levels are high, and also multiply to thicken the tissue surrounding the maturing follicle, trapping it, not permitting ovulation and fertilization of the mature ovum.
 These two activities cause testosterone and other androgens levels to further rise, be released into the bloodstream, where the brain's fertility hormones in the pituitary and hypothalamus respond by raising LH and decreasing FSH levels.
 These cause an ongoing snowball effect of higher male hormone levels, and fewer fertile cycles.
 These rising testosterone levels, with or without effects on ovulation, often also cause considerable acne and extra body hair.

-How is insulin resistance measured?
-In general, endocrinologists don't need to measure insulin levels in someone with clear signs of IR.
-That said, some lab tests make more clear that it is present, which can spur people to start making changes.
+In general, endocrinologists don't need to measure insulin levels in someone with rapid gain and abdominal weight - clear signs of insulin resistance.
+That said, some lab tests make it clear that insulin resistance is present, which can spur people to start making changes.
 For many, triglyceride levels rise with insulin resistance.
-For some, IR can be significant enough that there is "impaired fasting glucose," where fasting blood sugar level is at least 100, or cause impaired glucose tolerance, where blood sugar rises to at least 140 two hours after a meal.
+For some, it can be significant enough that there is "impaired fasting glucose," where fasting blood sugar level is at least 100, or cause impaired glucose tolerance, where blood sugar rises to at least 140 two hours after a meal.
 With a lag in insulin response, the average blood sugar may rise, leading to an elevated "Hemoglobin-A-1-C" (aka HgbA1C > 5.6%).
-On physical examination, several aspects speak to insulin resistance: persistent or rapid weight gain, elevated BMI associated with higher waist circumference, and the presence of acanthosis nigricans - dark, velvety patches around the neck, in underarms, and between the legs.
+On physical examination, several aspects speak to insulin resistance: persistent or rapid weight gain, elevated BMI associated with higher waist circumference, and the presence of acanthosis nigricans - dark, velvety patches around the neck, in underarms, groin and skin folds.

 At what age can insulin resistance start?
 There can be hints of it at a very young age.
 There is a strong correlation between early and rapid weight gain and insulin resistance.
 And rapid gain can be the result of family history, diet, steroid use, sleep apnea, and chronic stress.
 These can occur even in early childhood.